Skip to content

 Loss & Training

-The total loss is a weighted sum of a reconstruction loss and a line prediction loss:
+The total loss is a weighted sum of reconstruction loss and line prediction loss:

 \[\mathcal{L} = \alpha \cdot \mathcal{L}_{\text{rec}} + \mathcal{L}_{\text{line}}\]

-Training configuration: Adam optimizer, learning rate 1e-4, batch size 16, 300 epochs.
-Models are trained on DocDewarpHV and evaluated on three real-world benchmarks: DocUNet, DIR300, and WarpDoc.
+Training config: Adam optimizer, learning rate 1e-4, batch size 16, 300 epochs.
+Trained on DocDewarpHV and tested on DocUNet, DIR300, and WarpDoc benchmarks.

 Key Experimental Results